aedart/athenaeum/docs/archive/next/etags/evaluator/extensions/range.md

 ## When it passes

 The [`processRange()`](../actions.md#process-range) action method is invoked.
-Request processing continues (_no further extensions are evaluated!_).
+Evaluator continues to [extensions](../extensions/README.md), when available.
+Otherwise, request processing continues.

 ## When it fails

 The [`ignoreRange()`](../actions.md#ignore-range) action method is invoked.
-Request processing continues (_no further extensions are evaluated!_).
+Evaluator continues to [extensions](../extensions/README.md), when available.
+Otherwise, request processing continues.

 ## References